EldridgeMisnomer/NGen/README.md

 There are 4 different  Repeat Types: `fixed`, `uniform`, `normal`, and `weighted`.
 The default Repeat Type is `fixed`, but the number of repeats are set to zero, so Lists don't, by default, repeat themselves.

 **Note:** All numbers here refer to the number of *repetitions* not the number of instances; so 0 repetitions, still mean that a list will output once.
-To add the possibility of a list not outputting at all, you'll have to wait, because it hasn't been implemented yet.
+To add the possibility of a list not outputting at all, you have to set the [Output Chance Setting](#output-chance-setting).

 Repetition can be set in generators or in the header, see [Setting Repeat Type in the Generator](#setting-repeat-type-in-the-generator) or [Setting Repeat Type in the Header](#setting-repeat-type-in-the-header) for more information.